 Granada is a tiny town located in the state of Colorado.
 With a population of 438 people and just one neighborhood, Granada is the 210th largest community in Colorado.

-Unlike some towns, Granada isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Granada are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Granada is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Granada is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Granada who work in management occupations (16.91%), food service (14.71%), and office and administrative support (9.56%).

 In terms of college education, Granada is nearly on par with the US average for all cities of 21.84%: 18.08% of adults 25 and older in Granada have a bachelor's degree or advanced degree.